elemprod/lptask/examples/STM32L0/power/README.md

 offers additional power consumption improvements.

-The project has a single scheduler task which is configured to toggle an LED at 5 Hz.
-Although the simple project doesn't represent a typical real world application, it does serve to demonstrate the potential power savings the more complex sleep techniques offer.
+The project has a single scheduler task which is configured to toggle an LED at 2 Hz.
+Although this simple project doesn't represent a typical real world application, it does serve to demonstrate the potential power savings the more complex sleep techniques offer.